Highest-yielding dividend stocks to watch in the UK

 Dividends are affected by several factors.
 Therefore, it’s important to learn as much about the company as possible.
 This includes share price activity, fundamentals and all corporate actions.
 These factors will help you establish a company’s overall health, as well as the prospects for dividend payments.

-How to trade the UK’s best dividend stocks
+How to invest in the UK’s best dividend stocks

-You can trade these shares using CFDs, which means you won’t own the shares, but you can speculate on upward or downward share price moves.
+You can invest in the UK’s best dividend stocks with IG, from as little as £5.
+To get started, you need to open a share dealing account.
+This enables you to buy shares directly and own them – with the benefit of receiving dividends and possible share price growth.
+Alternatively, you can trade these shares using CFDs or spread bets, which means you won’t own the shares, but you can speculate on upward or downward share price moves.
 Here’s how to get started:

-- Do your research: IG Academy is a great resource for all things relating to trading, including dividends and risk management
+- Do your research: IG Academy is a great resource for all things relating to trading and investing, including dividends and risk management

-- Place a trade: once you’ve chosen your shares, open your first position by placing a trade
+- Buy shares or place a trade: once you’ve chosen your shares, buy them via our share dealing service or open your first position by placing a trade

 Explore the markets with our free course